 To provide an increased level of service and protection to citizens of the state of Missouri, a paramount importance is placed upon the establishment and continuation of initiatives that address crash reduction, safe and sober driving, and seat belt/restraint usage.
-The failure to adequately educate citizens and enforce traffic laws will hinder crash reduction efforts as traffic volume increases.
+A continued effort to educate citizens and enforce traffic laws will have a positive impact on crash reduction efforts as traffic volume increases.

-OBJECTIVE 1.1: Reduce the fatality rate per 100 million vehicle miles traveled, for fatalities related to traffic crashes where alcohol/drug impairment is a contributing factor, by 3% statewide by December 31, 2010.
+OBJECTIVE 1.1: Reduce the fatality rate per 100 million vehicle miles traveled, for fatalities related to traffic crashes where alcohol/drug impairment is a contributing factor, by 3% statewide by December 31, 2013.